 Part 1: How do I activate the corridor mode function in my camera’s settings?

-We suggest getting your camera set up on your and activating corridor mode in its settings before you try to rotate and position the lens.
+We suggest getting your camera set up on your network and activating corridor mode in its settings before you try to rotate and position the lens.
 This way, you can use the live video stream, in the correct aspect ratio, to point the lens in your optimum direction.
 Positioning the lens often involved a bit of trial and error to get the best result specific to your space.

 Note – For the G2 AcuSense models, you will need to connect to the camera directly in a web browser and change the “VCA Resource” to Monitoring Mode by navigating to: